bluesky-social/feed-generator/README.md

 After successfully running the script, you should be able to see your feed from within the app, as well as share it by embedding a link in a post (similar to a quote post).

+### Unpublishing your feed

+To unpublish your feed, go to the script at `scripts/unpublishFeedGen.ts` and fill in the variables at the top then simply run `yarn unpublishFeed`.

+After successfully running the script, your feed will be removed.

 ## Running the Server

 Install dependencies with `yarn` and then run the server with `yarn start`.
 This will start the server on port 3000, or what's defined in `.env`.
 You can then watch the firehose output in the console and access the output of the default custom ALF feed at [http://localhost:3000/xrpc/app.bsky.feed.getFeedSkeleton?feed=at://did:example:alice/app.bsky.feed.generator/whats-alf](http://localhost:3000/xrpc/app.bsky.feed.getFeedSkeleton?feed=at://did:example:alice/app.bsky.feed.generator/whats-alf).